-Flooring Underlayment: Wood Composite Collection flooring with an integrated pad on the back of each plank is designed to be installed without an additional underlayment.
-Wood Composite Collection flooring without an integrated pad should be installed over a 1.5 to 3mm (about 0.12 in) pad designed for use with wood composite flooring.
-This padding should be designed for use with laminate flooring and must not have excessive flex under-foot.
-Wood Composite Collection with an integrated pad must not be installed over other padding.
+Flooring Underlayment: Laminate Collection flooring with an integrated pad on the back of each plank is designed to be installed without an additional underlayment.
+Laminate Collection flooring without an integrated pad should be installed over a 1.5 to 3mm (about 0.12 in) pad designed for use with laminate flooring.

 Undercut Door Casings: Undercut all door casings 1/16" greater than the thickness of the flooring being installed.
 To do this, use a scrap piece of flooring as a guide.
 Lay it on the substrate and cut the casing with a handsaw, oscillating saw, or a powered jamb saw set at the correct height.
 If the door frame is metal and/or cannot be cut, scribe planks to the door leaving 1⁄2" expansion gap between the floor and the door frame.
-Expansion cork can be used to cover the gap.
-Do not caulk the flooring to the metal door frame.

-Blending of Cartons: Wood Composite Collection flooring planks are designed from real wood images.
+Blending of Cartons: Laminate Collection flooring planks are designed from real wood images.
 To achieve a natural appearance across the entire floor, we highly recommend opening and working from several cartons at a time.
 This will allow you to blend the planks for maximum aesthetic appearance.
 Make certain the room is well lit to ensure color is consistent and that any visual defects can be seen and removed.